aymanv/aymanv/README.md

 - 👋 Hi, I’m @aymanv
 - 👀 I’m interested in Frontend Web Development
-- 🌱 I’m currently learning Next.js, Gatsby, Nuxt.js and Node.js
+- 🌱 I’m currently learning Next.js, Gatsby.js, Nuxt.js and Node.js

 aymanv/aymanv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.